-The School, in collaboration with the College, will establish a learning community that blends high school and college, instilling a college-going culture among the Students.
+The School District, in collaboration with the College, will establish a learning community that blends high school and college, instilling a college-going culture among the Students.

-- a.
-The 86th Texas Legislative Session passed SB 1324 stating that a Student enrolled in dual credit courses shall file a degree plan with the College at the end of the second regular semester or term, immediately following the semester or term in which the Student earned a cumulative total of 15 or more semester credit hours for dual credit courses successfully completed by the Student. - b.
+- b.
 A four-year crosswalk will be developed to demonstrate Students' progress toward their selected plan of study, including alignment of high school and college level courses.
 The selected plan of study will outline the required courses toward specific certificate programs, associate degrees, or a baccalaureate degree.
 The Student and College Advisor will meet and design a degree plan that will be submitted into the College's system of record. - c.
-The Students will gain college-readiness skills through a program identified by the School.
-The College may provide the School resources during the regular school schedule to support college-readiness preparation. - d.
+The Students will gain college-readiness skills through a program identified by the School District.
+The College may provide the School District resources during the regular school schedule to support college-readiness preparation. - d.
 The Student will participate in dual credit courses receiving both high school and college credit. - e.
 The Students will have the same access to student services and facilities as post-secondary college students, including but not limited to the use of academic and support facilities including the library, computer labs, study rooms, student services, bookstore, and food services.
 A College identification card is required for specific services, so Students should carry their identification card at all times.
 It is recognized that Students may gain access on the College campus to the unrestricted internet access afforded to post-secondary College students.
 See Student Safety section herein.